NairobiTester/projectJavaScript/README.md

 # MyProjects
-This was a personal JavaScript and jQuery project that I used to learn how to code.
+This was a personal JavaScript and jQuery project that I used to learn how to code Javascript.
 The book used was "JavaScript & jQuery: Interactive front-end web development by Jon Duckett"

 https://www.javascriptbook.com/